Role: Manager of UX

-I was brought into Verifone to help lead the charge for design in the newly created Commerce Platform team and help change the product and overall organizations mindset when it comes to what it takes to create great industry leading design solutions.
+I joined Verifone to help lead the charge for design in the newly created Commerce Platform team.

 We created the design direction for the Verifone Commerce Platform.
 I championed the use of the atomic methodology for documenting our work and getting it implemented to spec by our front-end engineering teams.
 I championed the use of new tools like Sketch and inVision to make us more productive.
 I helped design the Carbon POS android system and apps, the terminal apps, web portals for issuers, merchants, developers and support representitives and helped establish a true agile working environment.

 This is a mock up of the Estate Owner Portal I worked on.

 "How might we create a payments ecosystem that is both easy for customers to purchase and businesses to sell, set up and customize."

 When I joined Verifone there was no design culture.
 No one understood the importance of design and the current team spent most of their time solving design problems in an ad hoc manner.
 I knew this coming in and I was determined to change that.
 I brought in design thinking and began running design workshops and working sessions with the team where I got product, engineering and whoever else wanted to join in a room to talk and help in the design process.
 I also started putting our work up on the walls around my desk so that everyone walking by would see what the design team was up to.
 Almost right away the traffic past my desk increased.
 Even Sr. VPs would stop and strike up conversations and ask me what we are working on.

 UX strategy and Persona boards I created in inVision for use in our design workshops.

 These are some pictures of my notebook, brainstorming sessions and pictures of the Carbon prototype device used to design the OS.